animaldna/aws-ecs-tf-public/README.md

 **This project is meant to manage infrastructure only, NOT deployment.**

-The `image` variable is technically meant to be a placeholder, as a deploy script handles task definition updates outside of Terraform.
-[You can read more about this setup here ]()(coming soon).
-The default right now is a public sleep container.
+The `image` variable is technically meant to be a placeholder, as a deploy script handles task definition updates outside of Terraform. <!--[You can read more about this setup here ]()(coming soon).--> The default right now is a public sleep container.
 Pass something meaningful when launching, otherwise you'll get 503 errors from the load balancer.

 ## CI/CD Pipeline